acarlson99/lem-in/README.md

 Each ant may move one room per turn

-Only one ant may occupy each room at a time except for start and end
+Only one ant may occupy a room at a time except for start and end

 Minimize the number of turns required to move all ants from start to end